-The fee for each request for an Internal Appeal is £40 to be paid by cash or cheque handed to the Exams Officer in C108d together with a copy of this form.
+The fee for each request for an Internal Appeal is £50 to be paid by bank transfer (details supplied on request).
+A copy of this form is to be given to the Exams Officer in C108d.
 No Appeal will be conducted without the fee and this signed form.

 Name of appellant Candidate name if different to appellant

 Awarding body Exam paper code

 Subject Exam paper title

-Please state the grounds for your appeal below
+Please state the grou unds for your appeal below

 Appellant signature 2: Date of signa ture: